 Both consumer and commercial members may discontinue having Overdraft Privilege cover future transactions at any time by contacting one of our Member Services Representatives.

 General Policy: Our policy is to make funds available to you on the same business day as the day we receive your deposit (cash, checks, electronic funds transfers).
 At that time, you can withdraw the funds in cash and/or we will use the funds to pay checks that you have written.
 For determining the availability of your deposits, every day is a business day, except Saturdays, Sundays and state and federal holidays.
-If you make a deposit before 5:00 pm Monday through Friday or before 6:00 pm at our Waterville office on Thursday and Friday of a business day, we will consider that day to be the date of your deposit.
+If you make a deposit before 5:00 pm Monday through Friday, we will consider that day to be the date of your deposit.
 However, if you make a deposit after the hours stated or on a day we are closed for business or in a night depository, or through Remote Deposit Capture after 5:00 pm on a business day, the deposit will be credited to your account on the next business day we are open.

 Reservation of Right to Hold: In some cases, we will not make all of the funds that you deposit by share draft or check available to you on the same business day of your deposit.
 Depending on the type of share draft or check that you deposit, funds may not be available until the second business day after the day of your deposit.
 However, the first $200 of your deposit will be available on the first business day after the day of your deposit.
 If we are not going to make all of the funds from your deposit available on the first business day, we will notify you at the time you make your deposit.
 We will also tell you when the funds will be available.
 If your deposit is not made directly to our employee, (such as through an ATM, Remote Deposit Capture, Shared Branch facility or drop box), or if we decide to take this action after you have left the premises, we will mail you the notice by the business day after we receive your deposit.
 If you need the funds from a deposit right away, you should ask us when the funds will be available.